horizr/visum-pack/docs/mods.md

 - `Promenade` — biomes, mobs and ducks
 - `Terrestria` — more Overworld biomes
 - `Towers of the Wild: Reworked` (data-pack) — BotW-like towers in the Overworld
-- `Towers of the Wild: Additions` — BotW-like towers in the Nether and the End
 - `When Dungeons Arise` — dungeon structures
 - `Wilder Wild` — many enhancements
-- `YUNG's Better Desert Temples`
-- `YUNG's Better Dungeons`
-- `YUNG's Better Mineshafts`
-- `YUNG's Better Ocean Monuments`

 ### GUI
 - `AppleSkin` — hunger/health-related HUD improvements